Henri-Franck Beaupérin

-One of Gaston Litaize's last pupils, Henri-Franck Beaupérin later studied with Michel Chapuis, Olivier Latry, Michel Bouvard, Loïc Mallié, and Jean-Claude Raynaud at the Conservatoire de Paris, and completed his education with Jean Boyer, Louis Robilliard, Thierry Escaich, Ton Koopman, and Jean Guillou.
+One of Gaston Litaize's last pupils, he later studied with Michel Chapuis, Olivier Latry, Michel Bouvard, Loïc Mallié, and Jean-Claude Raynaud at the Conservatoire de Paris, and completed his education with Jean Boyer, Louis Robilliard, Thierry Escaich, Ton Koopman, and Jean Guillou.

-He won various competitions including the International Competitions in Tokyo, Japan and in Lahti, Finland; the improvisation prize at the Franz Liszt competition in Budapest; in 1995, he received, by a unanimous vote from the adjudicators, the Grand Prize for interpretation at the first International Competition of the City of Paris.
-In 2001, he was awarded an artistic grant by the Fondation de France.
+He won various competitions including the International Competitions in Tokyo, Japan and in Lahti, Finland; and the improvisation prize at the Franz Liszt competition in Budapest. in 1995, he received the Grand Prize for interpretation at the first International Competition of the City of Paris, unanimously awarded by the jury.
+From then on, is the guest of festivals such as: Festival d'Art Sacré de Paris, “Toulouse-les-Orgues”, “Stras'Orgues”, Festival d'Avignon, Festival de St-Céré, Chartres, St-Bertrand-de-Comminges, International Orgelakademie of Altenberg, Leipzig, Tokyo… where he premieres works by composers such as Thierry Escaich, Jean-Baptiste Robin, Grégoire Rolland, Guillaume Le Dréau or Richard Dubugnon.

 Keenly interested in organ building and its future, he is the designer of “Gulliver,” a computer-assisted modular organ.
 This instrument, a true great pipe organ that can be transported anywhere and accessible as close as possible to the public, foreshadows new forms of concerts and an innovative musical approach.